dodyg/practical-aspnetcore/README.md

   If you are targeting `netcoreapp2.0`, you can use `Microsoft.AspNetCore.All` meta package that download **most** of the necessary packages to develop an ASP.NET Core/MVC system (including EF DB support).

-  It also added the following packages
+  It also adds the following packages

   ```
   Installing Microsoft.IdentityModel.Logging 1.1.4.